lmfit/uncertainties/doc/index.rst

 .. index:: correlations; simple example

-Another strength of this package is its correct handling of correlations.
+Another strength of this package is its correct handling of **correlations**.
 For instance, the following quantity is zero even if ``x`` has an uncertainty:

   >>> x-x